Protect your business from financial losses by detecting fraudulent transaction activity with the most flexible risk management solution around.

 Case management

-It’s a financial transaction monitoring tool that helps to detect suspicious activity with an easy-to-use KYT solution.
+It’s a financial transaction monitoring tool that helps detect suspicious activity with an easy-to-use KYT (know your transaction) solution.
 There are different automated transaction monitoring systems available on the market.
-They can use a variety of techniques to detect and report suspicious actions.
-The systems available are not designed to detect money laundering or terrorist financing, but are able to detect and report unusual/uncharacteristic behaviour by customers, as well as patterns of behaviour that are characteristic of money laundering or terrorist financing
+They can use a variety of techniques to detect and report suspicious actions, e.g as irregular transaction patterns, or inconsistency between declared income and spending.